Howling VI: The Freaks

-Howling VI: The Freaks is a 1991 British direct-to-video horror directed by Hope Perello, from the screenplay by Kevin Rock, starring Brendan Hughes, Bruce Payne, Michele Matheson, Sean Gregory Sullivan, (a.k.a.
-Sean Sullivan) and Carol Lynley.
-"The Freaks" is the sixth entry in the series of seven standalone films with a loose continuity.
+Howling VI: The Freaks is a 1991 British direct-to-video horror film directed by Hope Perello, from a screenplay by Kevin Rock, starring Brendan Hughes, Bruce Payne, Michele Matheson, Sean Gregory Sullivan, and Carol Lynley.
+The Freaks is the sixth entry in the series of eight standalone films with a loose continuity.

-Like most of the other films, the film is loosely based on The Howling series of novels by Gary Brandner; however, minor elements from the third novel, The Howling III: Echoes, are in the film, which includes the solitary drifter who is cursed as a sympathetic werewolf and later recruited by a supernatural being, as well as werewolves being used in carnival freak shows.
+Like most of the other films, The Freaks is loosely based on The Howling series of novels by Gary Brandner.
+However, minor elements from the third novel, The Howling III: Echoes, are in the film, which includes the solitary drifter Ian Richards who is cursed as a sympathetic werewolf and later recruited by R.B.
+Harker, a supernatural being, as well as werewolves being used in carnival freak shows.